PRINCIPLE 1: DEMOCRACY

 What about the voting method?

 Democracy is always changing and adapting to suit the times.
 That’s why the people who wrote our Constitution left it to Parliament to pass election laws.
-Over time the vote was extended to women and Aborigines.
+Over time the vote was extended to women and Aboriginal and Torres Strait Islander Peoples.
 Parliament makes laws on things such as political advertising and donations, whether prisoners can vote, how elections are conducted and disputes are solved.

 How does our Constitution protect our democracy?